setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 A library for building and setting up I/O (read/write, send/receive) protocols.
-Custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations, while remaining loosely coupled from the data structures being transferred.
+Custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations, while remaining loosely coupled from the data structures (message data structures) being transferred.

 ## Background: Why is this Needed?

-In many projects, developers must work with proprietary or vendor-specific communication I/O protocols that are not based on well-known and widely supported implementations like HTTP (REST, GraphQL, etc.) for which libraries already exist.
+In many projects, developers must work with proprietary or vendor-specific communication I/O protocols that are not based on widely supported implementations like HTTP (REST, GraphQL, etc.) for which libraries exist.
 And the protocol needs to be implemented by developers themselves.
+Shortly: no libraries to take.

 ### Use cases

 * Integrating with (legacy) serial port devices in industrial systems.
 * Implementing vendor-specific communication for IoT gateways or edge devices.
 * Interacting with specialized network or hardware devices in telecommunications or data centers.
-* Developing custom communication protocols for specific use cases.
+* Developing custom communication protocols for specific use cases, between devices and systems.

 Such protocols often require developers to implement custom solutions from scratch, following detailed technical
-documentation or specifications provided by the vendor.
+documentation or specifications provided by the (protocol) vendor.

 The problem is that doing it yourself is labor-intensive, requires precision, and is tedious work.
 The larger the specification, the greater the struggle with implementation.
 It is also quite difficult to recall and follow what was